allegro/parallel-test-execution-workshop/part1.1-shared-state/README.md

 # Shared state

-In this part you will learn and exercise techniques of eliminating shared state in tests.
+In this part you will see examples of shared state modifications in tests.

 ## Sequential execution of tests